Here are some of our frequently asked questions. Please do not hesitate to get in contact with us if you have further questions.

 And for adults who want to enter into the Victorian spirit:

 Women: Suitable white or dark blouse or jumper and long dark skirt, thick tights and dark flat shoes.
 Hair fastened up and off the face.
 Shawls and hats can be worn.

 Men: This can be more difficult.
 Plain dark trousers, white shirt, collar up, silk scarf (or similar) tied as a cravat, waistcoat (unfortunately we don’t have any adult sized ones), dark jacket, dark shoes.

-Our buildings are very cold, so unless it is a warm summer’s day, jumpers are essential.
+When the temperatures drop, our Victorian buildings are VERY cold, so unless it is a warm summer’s day, jumpers & shawls are essential.

 Getting into costume can be quite time-consuming so please take this into account when you plan your arrival time (see information about timings for school visits).